Resource Type: E-books

 With more movie screens than any nation at any time, the Soviet Union’s cinematic legacy influenced directors and actors around the world throughout the 20th century.

-The Early Soviet Cinema Collection features 119 e-books, most originally published in print from 1926 to 1948, on everything related to the Golden Age of Soviet cinema:
+The Early Soviet Cinema Collection.
+Part One features 119 e-books, most originally published in print from 1926 to 1948, on everything related to the Golden Age of Soviet cinema:

 • The early years of the Russian film industry